celery root preparation

 The Direct Answer: Pravi Celer Benefits

 Pravi celer, or celery root, is packed with essential vitamins and minerals like Vitamin K, Vitamin C, and potassium.
-It’s also a good source of dietary fibre — which aids digestion and can contribute to a feeling of fullness.
+It’s also a good source of dietary fibre, which aids digestion and can contribute to a feeling of fullness.
 Its antioxidant properties are also noteworthy, helping to combat oxidative stress in the body.
+According to data compiled by the USDA FoodData Central as of 2026, celery root is recognized for its nutrient-dense profile, supporting overall health and well-being.

 A Deeper Dive into the Nutritional Profile